Peugeot Logo

 Peugeot Logo 1950

-After the redesign, the Peugeot logo has become much more colorful and interesting: it has a color and internal dynamics.
-It was created thanks to the thin contours with which the figure is drawn.
+After the redesign, the Peugeot logo has become much more colorful and interesting: it has color and internal dynamics.
+It was created thanks to the figure’s thin contours.
 At the same time, the black lines effectively contrast and perfectly highlight the yellow color of the lion.
-The artists redrew the picture but retained the animal’s position: a formidable predator walks on two legs to the left, with its front paws stretched forward and its tongue hanging out.
-Moreover, the king of animals is turned into a heraldic sign because the armorial shield with a double wide frame serves as a background.
+The artists redrew the picture but retained the animal’s position: a formidable predator walks to the left on two legs, with its front paws stretched forward and its tongue hanging out.
+Moreover, the king of animals is depicted as a heraldic sign, with the armorial shield, set within a double-wide frame, serving as the background.

 1955 – 1960